anyscale/madewithml.github.io/docs/courses/mlops/iteration.md

         - aggregate analytics
         - rule-based (feature based heuristics, regex, etc.)

+## Challenges

-Deploying solutions is actually quite easy (from an engineering POV) but maintaining and iterating is the challenge.
+Deploying solutions is actually quite easy (from an engineering standpoint) but maintaining and iterating is the challenge.
+This is why we need to close the loop quickly first, so we can properly experiment with a process.
+This allows to change one thing as a time (improve data, models, etc.), evaluate it and adapt as necessary.

 - collect signals from UI/UX to best [approximate performance](monitoring.md#performance){:target="_blank"}
 - determine window / [rolling](monitoring.md#performance){:target="_blank"} performances on overall and key [slices](evaluation.md#slices){:target="_blank"} of data